ucbrise/snoopy/README.md

 ```sh
 ./figure9.sh      # 195 minutes
 ```
+This command runs 3 experiments and then plots the data for Figure 9 showing the affect of increasing machines on total system throughput.

+The graph will be located in `~/snoopy/experiments/artifact_figures/9.pdf`.
+The artifact evaluation graph is drawn on the left, and the graph in the paper is drawn on the right.
 <details>
 <summary>Sample Figure 9 output</summary>

 ![Sample Figure 9](experiments/artifact_figures/sample/9.png)
 </details>
+There may be some variance between the artifact and paper graph, but their trends should strongly resemble each other.
+This is due to the artifact only measuring requests for 10 seconds/iteration instead of 20 seconds to save on time.

 ## Figure 10a
 ```sh
 python3 runExperiment.py -f 10a -srg        # 35 minutes
 ```
+This command runs 1 experiment and then plots the data for Figure 10a showing how the number of total blocks in Snoopy increases with increasing the number of subORAMs while maintaining a mean request latency of 160ms.

+The graph will be located in `~/snoopy/experiments/artifact_figures/10a.pdf`.
+The artifact evaluation graph is drawn on the left, and the graph in the paper is drawn on the right.
 <details>
 <summary>Sample Figure 10a output</summary>

 ![Sample Figure 10a](experiments/artifact_figures/sample/10a.png)
 </details>
+Again, there may be some variance between the artifact and paper graph, but their trends should strongly resemble each other.
+This is due to the artifact only measuring requests for 10 seconds/iteration instead of 20 seconds to save on time.

 ## Figure 10b
 ```sh
 python3 runExperiment.py -f 10b -srg        # 10 minutes
 ```
+This command runs 1 experiment and then plots the data for Figure 10b showing how the mean request latency in Snoopy decreases with increasing the number of subORAMs.

 The graph will be located in `~/snoopy/experiments/artifact_figures/10b.pdf`.
 The artifact evaluation graph is drawn on the left, and the graph in the paper is drawn on the right.
 <details>
 <summary>Sample Figure 10b output</summary>